The Elite Trader Plan

 Skip Check

-Defend your strike choices using the levels you drew.
+Explain and defend your strike choices for a debit or credit strategy using the chart levels you identified.

 Goal